kestra-io/docs/content/blogs/use-case-apps.md

 ## User-Friendly Interface for Advanced Workflows

-With Kestra Apps, this workflow is paired with a simple UI that allows users to provide input and see results effortlessly.
+With Kestra Apps, this workflow is paired with a simple UI that allows users to provide input and see results.

 Here is our main user interface.
 Here the user is asked the general user context
 ![alt text](/blogs/use-case-apps/custom_1.png)